AndaLu04/nextcloud-docker-nginx-reverse-proxy/README.md

 2. Enter in a username and password; Select dropdown and change database to `MySQL/MariaDB`, enter the same credentials as in `docker-compose.yml` for your mariadb database; Change `localhost` to `db:3306`.

 ## Managing your Nextcloud config
-Backup: `docker-compose exec app cat /var/www/html/config/config.php > config.php`
+Backup: `docker-compose exec nextloud cat /var/www/html/config/config.php > config.php`
-Restore: `docker cp ./config.php nextclouddockernginxreverseproxy_nextcloud_1:/var/www/html/config/config.php`
+Restore: `docker cp ./config.php nextcloud-docker-nginx-revers-eproxy_nextcloud_1:/var/www/html/config/config.php`

 ## Configuring Nextcloud to trust the proxy
 | Property | Command | Notes |